AbdallahMaherDev/Social-proof-section-10/README.md

 🌟 Introduction

 Hello!
-I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
+I'm Abdallah Maher, and this is a solution to the "Social proof section" challenge from Frontend Mentor.
 This project is a visually appealing and responsive testimonial section that showcases user reviews and ratings effectively.

 🚀 Features
 ✔️ Fully Responsive Design – Optimized for all screen sizes.